rukai/DPedal/readme.md

 ## Flash precompiled firmware

+Windows does not work yet.
+Macos is untested.

-1. Download firmware from TODO
+1. Download the firmware flasher for your system from [the latest release](https://github.com/rukai/DPedal/releases/latest)
-2. extract tar or zip file
+2. Extract the tar or zip file
 3. Modify example-config.kdl to specify your desired keymapping
-4. Run `./dpedalflash example-config.kdl`
+4. Navigate your terminal to the extracted folder and run `./dpedalflash example-config.kdl`

 ## Compile and flash firmware